 Typically, client-side hashing is used in order to try and prevent man-in-the-middle attacks.

 However, to an attacker, it doesn’t really matter if they can see the user’s plaintext password or a SHA1 hash.
-The attacker only cares about what is being sent to the server.
+The attacker only cares about the client is sending to the server.

-If I can sniff out the fact that a client browser is sending “aab0969638e3cd6d63b4b0bba36f8d041dbf1d78” as a password parameter, what’s to stop me from re-sending the exact same hash?
+If I can sniff out the fact that a client browser is sending “aab0969638e3cd6d63b4b0bba36f8d041dbf1d78” as a password parameter, what’s to stop me from sending the exact same hash?
 Will your server know the difference?

-The worst thing about all of this is: You’ve completely forgone the benefits of using a slow hashing algorithm such as bcrypt, as an attacker could potentially throw a bunch of pre-fabricated hashes at your server.
+The worst thing about all of this is that you’ve completely forgone the benefits of using a slow hashing algorithm such as bcrypt, as an attacker could potentially throw a bunch of pre-fabricated hashes at your server.

-Finally, I think there is something to be said about the dangers of conflating password security with transport security.
+I think there is something to be said about the dangers of conflating password security with transport security.
 Protection against eavesdropping is the job of SSL, not hashing.